gjvanhalem/hydrolog/README.md

 2. File uploads are restricted to images only
 3. All API routes are protected against common web vulnerabilities
 4. Database is stored in a persistent Docker volume
+5. Never commit sensitive information like database passwords to version control
+6. Use environment variables for all sensitive configuration
+7. For production deployment, generate a strong random password for your PostgreSQL database

+### Password Management

+For secure operations:
+1. Set `POSTGRES_PASSWORD` in your environment or in a non-versioned `.env.production` file
+2. Generate a strong random password (at least 16 characters)
+3. Consider using a secrets management solution for production environments
+4. Avoid hardcoding passwords in scripts or configuration files

 ### Troubleshooting